JonDemers/jonathan-demers/resumes/Jonathan-Demers-Lead-Senior-Full-Stack-Developer-Resume.md

 # <div align="center">REFERENCES</div>

+*"[Jonathan Demers] is a strong lead who takes full ownership and able to effectively and efficiently communicate to different levels.
+Jonathan has strong technical background that helps him provide options to technical and delivery problems.
+I recommend Jonathan and I hope to have a chance to work with him again."*
+-- George Gouel, Senior manager, Delivery & partner management at TD

+*"[Jonathan Demers] really help us to deliver multiples projects under his excellent technical and strong delivery skills.
+He also imposed himself as versatile around whole development reality, technical issues, infrastructure design and configuration.
+I strongly recommend Jonathan [...]"*
+-- Guillaume Roberge, Senior Manager, Software Development at TD

 *"Jonathan is efficient, competent and has an excellent knowledge of architecture, design, development and the Java language.
 He is a key player and person to have on your major project."*
 -- Aiman Sawan, Founder at Butor

 *"Jonathan is a quick learner that adapted very well to our work environment.
-I recommend Jonathan on every team that have challenging problems to solve or critical system to deliver"*
+I recommend Jonathan on every team that have challenging problems to solve or critical system to deliver."*
 -- Tony Bussieres, Chief Technology Officer, Big Data specialist & Co-founder at TickSmith

-*"Jonathan has practical experience of a wide range of technologies but he is particularly notable for his ability to “get it”.
-He is quick to understand the principles of existing technology and business practices, and is insightful when designing new systems."*
--- Joel Phillips, Mathematician & Developer